HomeBiographyArtworksSealsArticlesPublicationsReviewsConversationColumnNewsChinese PaintingContact

 Looking at the 3700 years of Chinese history, famines were recorded in every dynasty.
 Accumulated from generation to generation, every Chinese has a large area in his head dedicated to storing memories of hunger.
 No matter how much money we have, it's still difficult to get rid of the fear of hunger and the consequent insecurity.
 We have been fighting hard unremittingly around the bottom line of survival.
 A Taiwanese scholar has pointed out that Chinese culture is still a primitive culture, but packaged with benevolence, righteousness, courtesy, wisdom and faithfulness.
 A primitive culture is a culture of survival, whose main feature is that all labor and the judgments of values are aimed at maintaining survival and rejecting spiritual values.
 Therefore, the Chinese nation has never had faith, because we have never had spared time to believe in anything.

-The foundation of humanity and historical context in China are different from those of the West.
+The foundation of humanity and historical context in China is different from those of the West.
 I hope you can understand this.

-About ink painting.
-Like everyone here, I have always been worried about that I’m going to become a so-called artist, who can paint anything alike, finish a painting including stamping and inscribing in a minute, and paint more than 2,000 paintings in a year.
-It’s particularly easy for ink painter to become someone like that.
+About ink painting, like everyone here, I have always been worried that I’m going to become a so-called artist, who can paint anything alike, finish a painting including stamping and inscribing in a minute, and paint more than 2,000 paintings in a year.
+It’s particularly easy for an ink painter to become someone like that.
 There are such people but it does not represent all, because ink painting is still a form of art so far.

 For thousands of years, ink painting has been quite impressive, and it was still part of the mainstream culture of this nation until the end of Qing Dynasty and the beginning of the Republic of China.
 According to Western art historian Sullivan, Chinese art led to at least two orientalization movements in Europe.
 The former appeared in the 17th century and the latter in the 18th century.

-What kind of ink works do you think can be taken by future generations to understand our era?
-Is it the works without the willing to take any risks?
-Is it the works that evade the reality and don’t have the slightest intention of exploration?
+What kind of ink works, do you think, can be taken by future generations to understand our era?
+Is it the work without the willingness to take any risks?
+Is it the work that evade reality and doesn’t have the slightest intention of exploration?
 Is it the things that are full of triteness whose purpose is decoration?
 The literati in ancient times could paint this kind of painting better.
-Even the feudal emperors could paint better flowers and birds or still life paintings better than today’s people, and they also wrote good calligraphy that modern people cannot surpass.
+Even the feudal emperors could paint better flowers and birds or still life paintings than today’s people, and they also wrote good calligraphy that modern people cannot surpass.

 My creation in the past 30 years can be divided into two parts.
 In the first ten years I was telling stories like traditional Chinese novels, in the last ten years I was focusing on concepts, and in the middle ten years, I was busy making money and fulfilling the tasks of the gallery.

 The Utopia series can be said to be successful.
 The scenes are concise, and the elements from ancient paintings were added, which I am quite satisfied with.
 A question that I keep thinking these years is how ink painting can reflect our two-thousand-year tradition.
-If we just move on forward without looking back, that is not ink painting.
+If we just move forward without looking back, that is not ink painting.
 The Utopia series is unremarkable from the picture itself.
 From a realistic point of view, people turn a blind eye to it.
-The Utopia is actually to express the dialectical materialism, the godless materialistic reality of modern Chinese people.
-It’s a scene of everyone siiting there, concentrating and wasting time seriously.
+The Utopia actually expresses the dialectical materialism, the godless materialistic reality of modern Chinese people.
+It’s a scene of everyone sitting there, concentrating and wasting time seriously.

 The Ink and Wash Research Lectures series is not the final effect, so I call it "research".
 It is not the ink painting that I want ultimately.
 I always think that ink painting is a subject.
 This subject is like this to me: "Artists should not escape from political issues, nor lineage issues, and not to have the problem of people saying that you create for the moment."
 It’s said by Richter.
 I just feel the same.
 That's why I often question contemporary art, and feel that today’s artists should ponder such issues.